Search Results 1-10 of 11266 for paresthesia

 These types of injuries affect the nerves that link the brain and spinal cord to nerves in other parts of the body.

-Diseases affecting the peripheral nerves, such as diabetes, also can cause numbness.
-However, diabetes usually causes numbness in the feet first.
+Diseases that affect the peripheral nerves, such as diabetes, also can cause numbness.
+But diabetes usually causes numbness in the feet first.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.